Why Your Canadian Small Business Needs More Than a Website in 2026

 The foundation: A fast, mobile-first website with real SEO baked in — not a Google Business page masquerading as a web presence.

 Lead capture: Forms, chatbots, or quote calculators that turn anonymous visitors into contacts before they leave your site.
+An AI chatbot trained on your business captures leads at 11pm on a Sunday just as easily as at noon on a Tuesday.

 Follow-up automation: Email sequences and CRM pipelines that keep warm leads from going cold while you're busy running your business.